-My research focuses on how and why social movements influence society and policies as well as how and why contemporary young people practice politics by merging boundaries between the state and society.
+My research focuses on how and why social movements influence society and policies as well as how and why young people practice politics by merging boundaries between the state and society.

 I am associate professor in Sociology and works as head the department at Umeå Centre for Gender studies.
 My research interests involves gender- organization and leadership theory.

 I am an associate professor of sociology (docent) and a director of studies at the Department of Sociology.
 My research mainly concerns the labor market and working life.